(versão em português aqui)

 94) Dolemite is My Name (Craig Brewer)

-Eddie Murphy giving body to entire tradition of American black comedy.
+Eddie Murphy giving body to an entire tradition of American black comedy.
 It made me think a lot about Mario Van Peebles’ Baadasssss.

 93) La Ciudad Oculta (Victor Moreno)